 1. Duxtop 9600LS Portable Induction Cooktop With LCD Sensor Touch - Best Overall

-The company recommends using induction-ready cookware that has at least 5-inch diameter to ensure a large heated area that can provide even cooking.
-If you use big pans, just make sure that you start with a low temperature so you give adequate time to the pan to evenly distribute the heat.
+The company recommends using induction cookware of at least 5-inch diameter to ensure a large heated area for even cooking.
+If you use a big pan, start with a low temperature to give it adequate time to evenly distribute the heat.

-- Settings and timers: There are 20 power levels (100W-1800W) and 20 temperature settings (100°F-460°F).
-The ‘fast boil’ button raises the power to the highest with a 10-minute timer setting while the ‘keep warm’ button sets the temp at 140 and the timer to 30 minutes.
-There is also a 10-hour timer.
+- Settings and timers: There are 20 power levels (100W-1800W) and 20 temperature settings (100°F-460°F.) The ‘fast boil’ button raises the power to the highest with a 10-minute timer setting while the ‘keep warm’ button sets the temp at 140 degrees Fahrenheit and the timer to 30 minutes.
+Plus, there is a 10-hour timer.

-- Ease of use: The angled control panel and the LCD display facilitates reading.
-The sensor touch feature makes it easy to adjust the power or temperature and turn on the timers.
+- Ease of use: The angled control panel and the LCD display facilitate reading.
+The sensor touch control makes it easy to adjust the power or temperature and turn on the timers.

-- Safety: The child lock prevents any change in the cooking settings or the timers once they are set.
-There is also an overheat function, a setting that shuts off the cooktop if it does not detect a pan on and a system that warns you about high or low voltage.
+- Safety: The child lock prevents any change in the heat settings or the timers once they are set.
+There is also an overheat function, a setting that shuts off the cooktop if it does not detect a pan on, and a system that warns you about high or low voltage.

 2. Secura - Duxtop 9100MC 1800W Portable Induction Cooktop Countertop Burner – Best Budget Friendly

-Manufactured by Secura, Duxtop 9100MC induction burner is a time saver for meal preparation, providing a fast and even cooking performance.
+Manufactured by Secura, Duxtop 9100MC induction single burner is a time saver for meal preparation.
 Its sleek design and smooth glass surface look great on any countertop, table or buffet.